lnf3/starter-hugo-academic2/content/applicants/6. tips for pers state/index.md

 **2. What should I highlight in my statement of purpose?** I think the most effective personal statements ***show*** rather than ***tell***.
 For instance, I noted in my "Who is a good fit" document (#3 in this series) that people who have relevant experience are a good fit for me.
 In your personal statement, just saying "I did a senior thesis" or "I know how to follow a protocol" won't help me understand where you're coming from, what skills you have, how you think, or what you know.
 Instead, ***show*** me that you did that stuff.
 Walk me through what you did, why you did it, what you learned, how you stumbled and recovered, etc.

-**3. Pro tip for personalizing a personal statement to a professor.** Effectively personalizing your personal statement to a professor is hard.
+**3. Pro tip for personalizing a statement of purpose to a professor.** Effectively personalizing your statement of purpose to a professor is hard.
 Here are some quick thoughts on sentiments that are less vs. more effective.

 **Less effective:**
 - "I'm applying to X professor because our research interests align."